emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 inner method fails, the server may attempt to authenticate the peer with a different method (EAP or password).

-If a particular inner method succeeds, the server MUST NOT attempt a subsequent inner method for the same Identity-Type.
-For example, if a user is authenticated via an inner method of EAP-TLS, there is no benefit to also requesting additional authentication via a different inner method.

 ### Inner Password Authentication {#inner-password}

 The authentication server initiates password